-Thinking about the type of storage you put into a children’s space can have a major impact on the way that space functions and is experienced.
-Organised and harmonious rooms create a sense of well-being and calm and help to foster purposeful activities without unwanted distractions.
-At their best, storage solutions can offer still more: space saving, flexibility … they can even contribute to the material (and immaterial) complexity in a space constantly explored and ‘tested’ by young children using all of their senses.
+Are you thinking about the type of smart storage you put into a children’s space?
+It can have a major impact on the way that space functions and is experienced.
+Organised and harmonious rooms create a sense of well-being and calm.
+It helps to foster purposeful activities without unwanted distractions.
+At their best, storage solutions can offer still more: space-saving, flexibility … They can even contribute to the material complexity in a space constantly explored and ‘tested’ by young children using all of their senses.

 The e-book we’ve put together here introduces just a few of the storage options you can find in the HABA range.

-Open shelves that contain stackable, wooden material boxes, so children can independently have access to resources and can then quickly put them away.
+Open shelves that contain stackable, wooden material boxes, so children can independently have access to resources.
+And can then also quickly put them away.
 The runners on the base of each box mean that they can be stacked, without danger of slipping and toppling.

 Lockable casters are an option we love to include when we plan our own nursery and school projects!
-The modular storage units can be placed precisely together to create temporary partitions and define activity spaces, with the brakes locking the axle and keeping the unit itself static.
+The modular storage units can be placed precisely together to create temporary partitions.
+Also to define activity spaces, with the brakes locking the axle and keeping the unit itself static.
 When the space needs to be opened up, simply release the brake and easily push the unit into a different position.

-The same real wood storage units are available in different shapes and sizes and also with different material backs whenever required, introducing new sensory qualities: whether that’s a coloured acrylic to create engaging and changing coloured light shadows as the daylight changes through each day, or perhaps a perforated steel plate.
-The wood itself can be given accent colours by a water-based paint that at once seals and protects the wood, and at the same time allows the natural woodgrain to show through.
+The same real wood storage units are available in different shapes and sizes.
+Also with different material backs whenever required, introducing new sensory qualities: whether that’s a coloured acrylic to create engaging and changing coloured light shadows as the daylight changes through each day… Or perhaps a perforated steel plate.
+The wood itself can be given accent colours by a water-based paint that at once seals and protects the wood.
+At the same time, it allows the natural wood grain to show through.

-Find out more in our new e-book, which introduces just a few of the many flexible storage options by HABA, and contact our friendly team to discuss ideas for things that can transform your space, because even one thing (the right piece of furniture or play equipment) can have a huge and transforming effect on the experiences of children and teachers in a classroom.
+Find out more in our new e-book, which introduces just a few of the many flexible storage options by HABA, and contact our friendly team to discuss ideas for things that can transform your space.
+Even one thing (the right piece of furniture or play equipment) can have a huge and transforming effect on the experiences of children and teachers in a classroom.